COVID-19 Updates: State of public health emergency declared.

-Stakeholders involved in skilled trades professions and apprenticeship education will be invited to help inform the development of an effective regulatory framework under the proposed Skilled Trades and Apprenticeship Education Act.
+Stakeholders involved in skilled trades professions and apprenticeship education were invited to help inform the development of an effective regulatory framework under the Skilled Trades and Apprenticeship Education Act.

-Stakeholder input will help identify opportunities to improve skilled trade governance and apprenticeship education programming and processes while giving us a clearer understanding of barriers or challenges that could result from any new regulations or program changes.
+Stakeholder input helped identify opportunities to improve skilled trade governance and apprenticeship education programming and processes while giving us a clearer understanding of barriers or challenges that could result from any new regulations or program changes.

-Key stakeholders will be invited to provide input on:
+Key stakeholders were invited to provide input on:

 - eligibility criteria, roles and functions of apprenticeship sponsors